 - Research Methods and Experience or Consumer Research Methods

-Required Social and Consumer Psychology courses:
+Required Social and Consumer Psychology Courses – 6 credits:

-- Psychology of Social Behavior
+- Psychology of Social Behavior (Core B)

 - Consumer Behavior

 Elective Social and Consumer Psychology Courses – 18 credits